Claustrophobia: Conditioning experiences

-A child is in a crowded area with no windows (a classroom, basement, etc.) and has run-ins with other people, or is put there as a means of punishment.

 The term 'past experiences', according to one author, can extend to the moment of birth.
 In John A. Speyrer's "Claustrophobia and the Fear of Death and Dying", the reader is brought to the conclusion that claustrophobia's high frequency is due to birth trauma, about which he says is "one of the most horrendous experiences we can have during our lifetime", and it is in this helpless moment that the infant develops claustrophobia.

 Magnetic resonance imaging (MRI) can trigger claustrophobia.
 An MRI scan entails lying still for some time in a narrow tube.
 In a study involving claustrophobia and MRI, it was reported that 13% of patients experienced a panic attack during the procedure.
 The procedure has been linked not only to the triggering of 'preexisting' claustrophobia, but also to the onset of the condition in some people.
 Panic attacks experienced during the procedure can stop the person from adjusting to the situation, thereby perpetuating the fear.